devtut/generate/docs/bash/managing-path-environment-variable.md

 ---
-metaTitle: "Managing PATH environment variable"
+metaTitle: "Bash - Managing PATH environment variable"
 description: "Add a path to the PATH environment variable, Remove a path from the PATH environment variable"
 ---